r23/MyOOS/blog/wordpress/wp-content/plugins/shariff/readme.txt

 == Frequently Asked Questions ==

-= Q: Can I use it in my theme? =
+= Q: Can I use the Shariff buttons in my theme? =
 A: Yes.
-`<?=do_shortcode('[shariff backend="on"]')?>`
+`<?=do_shortcode('[shariff]')?>`
-Backend="on" is an example.
-You can use all options of the shorttag, but first you should have a look at the widget.
+You can use all options of the shorttag as described on the help tab in the plugin settings.

+= Q: Can I use the total amount of shares in my theme? =
+A: Yes.
+You can use
+`<?=do_shortcode('[shariff services="totalnumber"]')?>`
+to simply output the total amount of shares for a post in the loop.
+It will return the number itself wrapped in a `<span class="shariff-totalnumber"></span>` in order for the shariff.js to update the count.
+Also only cached data is used, in order to not slow down your site.

+= Q: Is there an action hook to use the share counts every time they get updated? =
+A: Yes.
+You can use
+`function your_awesome_function( $share_counts ) {
+   // $share_counts is an array including all enabled services, the timestamp of the update and the url of the post.
+   // do stuff
+}
+add_action( 'shariff_share_counts', 'your_awesome_function' );`
+WARNING: This hook will get called A LOT.
+So be sure you know what you are doing.

 = Q: How can I configure the widget? =
 A: It uses the same options that have been configured on the plugin options page.
 However, you can put in a shorttag that overwrites the default options.
 It has the same format as you use in posts.
 Take a look at the help section of the plugin options page for more information.

 = Q: Can I change the options on a single post? =
 A: Yes.
-If the [shariff...] shortcut is found in a post, it has priority over all settings from the plugin options page.
+If the [shariff] shortcut is found in a post, it has priority over all settings from the plugin options page.

 = Q: Why are shares not listed? =
 A: Shariff tries to protect the privacy of your visitors.
-In order to do this, the statistics have to be requested by your server, so social networks only see a request of your blog server and not from your visitor.
+In order to do this, the statistics have to be requested by your server, so social networks only see a request of your server and not from your visitor.
 However, we do not know, if you want this.
 Therefore it is not enabled by default.

 = Q: How can I show the share counts? =
 A: Enable it on the plugin options page in general or add `backend="on"` to the shariff shorttag in your post.

 = Q: I still do not see share counts =
-A: Please have a look at the status section of the plugin options page.
-It states wether share counts are enabled and if there is a problem with the cache directory.
-Please also keep in mind that the plugin has a minimum refresh time of 60 seconds.
+A: Please have a look at the status tab on the plugin options page.
+It states wether share counts are enabled and if there is a problem with a service.
+Please also keep in mind that the plugin has a minimum refresh time of 60 seconds and the each service has their own cache as well.

 = Q: Why can't I change the TTL to a smaller / bigger value? =
 A: The time to live (TTL) value determines, if a share count of a post or page gets refreshed when someone visits this specific page / post of your blog.
 Too small values create too much useless traffic, too high values negate the goal of motivating visitors to also share a post.
 The value can be adjusted between 60 and 7200 seconds.
+Keep in mind, the actual lifespan depends on the age of the post as well.

 = Q: I get the Facebook API error message "request limit reached" =
 A: Facebook has a rate limit of 600 requests per 600 seconds per IP address.
 Especially in shared hosting environments many domains share the same IP address and therefore the same limit.
 To avoid this you can try to raise the TTL value or provide a Facebook App ID and Secret.
 Google "facebook app id secret" will provide many guides on how to get these.